 It is important to be clear about costs.
 Many students make the mistake of believing that paying more automatically gets them a better program.
 Nothing could be further from the truth.
 It is wise to do a detailed comparison of costs and assess how much extra you are really getting; who you will be actually paying; and what is the advice of independent study abroad advisers.

-Through its connections with US universities, participation with OPUS is actually lower cost than most stand-alone programs which may have little more to offer – and in some cases less.
-With OPUS you are guaranteed a high quality, solid organization which is well regarded by the international academic community, and an over-all study abroad experience which is second to none.
-The fact that it costs so much less is simply a bonus.
+Through its connections with US universities, participation with OPUS is lower cost than many stand-alone programs which have little more to offer – and in some cases LESS to offer.
+For example, with OPUS every bedroom is single occupancy.
+We have no doubles or triples.
+With many study abroad programs housing is in double rooms.
+Yet they charge more.
+With OPUS you are guaranteed a high quality, solid education, which is well regarded by the international academic community, and an over-all study abroad experience which is second to none.
+The fact that it is also exceptional value is simply a bonus.

-Up to 14 credits may be earned in any given Oxford term hence students could earn the equivalent of 28 credits during the Hilary & Trinity Terms (January to June), almost the same number as during a full US academic year.
+Up to 15 credits may be earned in an Oxford term hence students could earn the equivalent of 30 credits during the Hilary & Trinity Terms (January to June), almost the same number as during a full US academic year.

 Please identify if your home college or university is linked with OPUS.
 If your home university is not at present associated with us, you may still be eligible to apply through other affiliated universities.